wp-plugins/reach-connector/readme.txt

 === reach-connector ===
 Contributors: David McWilliams, Phi Sanders
-Tags: reach, connector, campaign, charity, child, sponorships, fundraising, donate, sugar, maple, interactive Requires at least: 3.1
+Tags: reach, connector, campaign, charity, child, sponsorships, fundraising, donate, sugar, maple, interactive Requires at least: 3.1
 Tested up to: 4.2.1
 Stable tag: 1.3
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin enables you to easily integrate your REACH campaigns and sponsorships with your WordPress site.
+This plugin enables you to easily integrate your REACH&#8480; campaigns and sponsorships with your WordPress site.

 == Description ==
-This plugin enables you to easily integrate your REACH with your WordPress site.
+This plugin enables you to easily integrate your REACH&#8480; site with your WordPress site.
 Use short codes to embed all sponsorships or campaigns on pages or filter based on short code parameters.

 == Installation ==
-Copy the \"reach-connector\" folder and all of it\'s files in to your \"wp-content/plugins\" folder.
+Copy the "reach-connector" folder and all of it's files in to your "wp-content/plugins" folder.

-Edit the look of each widget by modifying the HTML attributes in reach-connector.php in the methods get_sponsorships and get_campaigns.

 == Frequently Asked Questions ==
 = Does this plugin require a REACH account? =
 Yes, you can sign up for a REACH account at http://www.reachapp.co.

+== Support ==
+Please visit http://support.reachapp.co or email support@reachapp.co.

 == Upgrade Notice ==
 = 1.3 =